Cyber-Chic/cosmos/COIN_LEDGER.md

 </div>

 ### 🔍 Archival Directory Overview

 This portal serves as the permanent digital registry for a global, real-world **[treasure hunt](https://freelittleartgalleries.art/2026/05/the-heart-of-the-project/)** bridging Earth and Outer Space.
-If you found a coin, you can search your unique Coin ID below to unveil a full cosmic poem.
+Each physical coin features a unique ID on the front with a fragmented verse inscribed on the back.
+Simply enter your Coin ID below to unveil the full cosmic poem.
 You are also invited to **[log](https://coord.info/TBB2WKZ)** your find on the geocaching website.

 *   **The Kindness Protocol:** Physical tokens are complimentary keepsakes.
 To pay it forward, finders are requested to perform one anonymous act of kindness in exchange.
 *   **The Flight Manifests:** Custom prints matching each coin are loaded onto commercial rockets and launched into space.
 Signature work is also slated for a live broadcast via a satellite passing directly over the Pyramids of Giza.

 ---